memetb/fortified-ap/README.md

 A: because, believe it or not, while growing the head of a packet is easy, shrinking it is not

 4. why are you marking the packet?
-A: we need to be able to identify whether this packet is coming from outside->bond->slave or whether it's going from slave->bond->outside.
+A: we need to be able to identify whether this packet is coming from `outside->bond->slave` or whether it's going from `slave->bond->outside`.
 We do this by marking all packets that touch slave.
 The mark will not get sent on the wire, so if a packet is marked, it can only mean that it is coming from slave to bond.

-5. but why not just use iptables -j MARK?
+5. but why not just use `iptables -j MARK`?
 A: silly rabbit, that'd be too easy.
 The answer is you can't.

 6. but why only marked?